 SEATTLE (AP) - Federal officials are seeking public comment on a proposal to have captive killer whale Lolita included in the endangered species listing for Puget Sound orcas.

 Activists consider the announcement Friday by the National Marine Fisheries Service another step toward releasing the whale that was captured in 1970 and is now at the Miami Seaquarium.

 Her fellow orcas spend most of their time in Washington's Puget Sound and British Columbia waters.
-Lolita is a member of the L pod, or family.
+Lolita is a member of the L pod, or family or killer whales.

-People for the Ethical Treatment of Animals, which is working with other animal rights groups to have Lolita freed from captivity, filed this petition.
+People for the Ethical Treatment of Animals, Orca Network and other animal rights groups filed a petition to encourage a rule change.

 (Copyright 2014 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed.)